Self-Employed Income Calculation

 S-corporation shareholders who are also employees of the corporation present a dual income picture.
 The borrower receives W-2 wages from the S-corp (reported on the personal return) plus their share of the corporation's net income or loss via Schedule K-1 from Form 1120S.
 Both components are included in the qualifying calculation.

 The lender reviews the corporate return to assess business health.
-If the S-corp shows a net loss after the borrower’s compensation, that loss may reduce qualifying income below the W-2 salary alone.
-For example, if the borrower takes $120,000 in W-2 wages but the S-corp reports a $30,000 net loss on the K-1, the effective qualifying income may be $120,000 minus $30,000 = $90,000 annually, depending on the borrower’s ownership percentage .
+If the S-corp shows a net loss after the borrower's compensation, that loss may reduce qualifying income below the W-2 salary alone.
+For example, if the borrower takes $120,000 in W-2 wages but the S-corp reports a $30,000 net loss on the K-1, the effective qualifying income may be $120,000 minus $30,000 = $90,000 annually, Under Fannie Mae guidelines (Selling Guide B3-3.2-02), the borrower's proportionate share of S-corporation net income or loss is included in qualifying income when the borrower holds 25% or greater ownership, with corporate losses directly reducing the qualifying figure

 The Two-Year Average and Trending Analysis